Felicious/Boba-Bill-2/progression-of-proj.md

 ### 2/5/21 Fri

 - finished first draft of `TransactionList`
-- No compilation errors, but the parts that require inheriting arrays from `FriendList` aren't working.
+- No compilation errors, but `SplitBetw` is not displaying the checkboxes; friends seem to be inherited over fine.